Written by: Michael Den Boer on February 27th, 2017

 Rounding out the extras is a reversible cover art and a thirty-eight-page booklet with cast & crew information, an essay titled Patterns, Rhythms, Wounds, Sores: The Absurd Mysteries of Cosmos written by Samm Deighan, Locarno Interview: Andrzej Zulawski by Nick Pinkerton and an essay titled Everything is Chaos: The films of Andrzej Zulawski written by Samm Deighan.
 Overall Cosmos gets an exceptional release from Arrow Academy that comes with a wealth of insightful extra content, highly recommended.

-Note: This film was released by Arrow Video on BluRay.
+Note: This film was released by Arrow Academy on BluRay.